Dance Your Worries Away! How Dancing Helps Relieve Stress

 6. Helps To Unwind

 Dancing is an activity that requires a person to fully immerse themselves in their movements and music at the moment.
-Engaging in activities that make you feel happy can help you not only reduce stress, anxiety, and worries but can also provide you with an outlet to express your emotions and feelings in an artistic and productive way.
+Engaging in activities that make you feel happy can help you not only reduce stress, anxiety, and worries but can also provide you with an outlet to express your emotions and feelings artistically and productively.

-Not only it improves self-esteem and self-confidence, but it also helps in improving the self-image and self-worth of a person.
-So next time you feel stressed, close your eyes and let those muscles loose while swaying away with the music.
+So the next time you feel stressed, close your eyes and let those muscles loose while swaying away with the music.

 “Dance, when you’re broken open.
 Dance, if you’ve torn the bandage off.
 Dance in the middle of the fighting.
 Dance in your blood.
 Dance when you’re perfectly free.” – Rumi